PauseAI/pauseai-website/src/posts/counterarguments.md

 Someone could believe this for various reasons, and some responses to those beliefs are [here](/ai-x-risk-skepticism).

 At the end of the day, the important thing is to make an estimation of how likely you think they are, compare it with [the ones from experts](/polls-and-surveys#catastrophic-risks-from-ai), and if you have estimations quite different from them, think about if you can justify that difference.
-At the end, think if that final estimation for something so terrible can be justifiable, or if we shouldn’t do something about it.
+Then, think if that probability of really terrible things happening for developing advanced AI is justified somehow in the present, or if we should do something about it.

 ## A Pause would be bad

-Some ways in which a pause could be bad and how we could prevent that is explained on [this page](/mitigating-pause-failures).
+Some ways in which a pause could be bad and how we could prevent those scenarios is explained on [this page](/mitigating-pause-failures).
 But if that doesn’t cover your worries you can tell us about them [here](https://airtable.com/appWPTGqZmUcs3NWu/pagIvo9Sv6IDHaolu/form).

 ## Trying to get a Pause is a waste of time

 Trying to predict the future accurately seems more difficult than getting a Pause.
 Our views on why we think it’s possible are [here](/feasibility).
-And given how necessary it seems, we should try it even if it’s unlikely.
+And given how necessary it seems, no matter how hard it is, we should try to achieve it anyways.

-## All this sounds good but I can’t make a difference/ other
+## All this sounds good but I can’t make a difference/ other arguments

 At the heart of the problem we think there are mainly psychological reasons and emotions that get in our way of not working on the problem, not logical.
-Some cases could be true, for sure, but most of the time they are complex excuses.
-Some actions are low effort, everyone can do, and have [lots of potential](/action).
+In some cases those reasons could be true, for sure.
+But most of the time they seem complex excuses.
+[Some actions](/action) are low effort, have a lot of potential, and they can be done by pretty much anyone.

-You can read about those mental obstacles [here](psychology-of-x-risk), and with the help of the community you can have more impact and an environment who actually appreciate your work mitigating these risks.
-This is not your job, my job, or anyone else’s.
-But that neglectedness is actually the reason why you can make a difference at the start of this promising movement.
+You can read about the mental obstacles that get on their way [here](psychology-of-x-risk), and with the help of the community you can even have more impact and an environment which actually appreciates your work doing those actions and incentives you to keep going.
+In the bright side, the neglectedness of the problem is actually the reason why you can make a big difference at the start of this promising movement.
+There's plenty of low-hanging fruit to grab!